 To reduce the risk of pump damage and reliable operation, the gas present in the pump must be removed.
 So, the pump must be fully primed.

 The main objective of priming a pump is to remove the gas present.
 So, if the air or other gases are present inside the pump casing and suction line, it must be primed before starting.
 But if the pump suction line and the casing are already filled with liquid during start-up, priming is not required.
 The main reason behind locating most centrifugal pumps below the liquid source level is that the pump remains primed automatically.
 Refer to Fig. 1 below that clearly explains the requirement of priming a pump.

 In general, Centrifugal Pumps need priming.
 Submersible Pumps or vertical sump pumps do not require priming.
 Positive displacement pumps are considered self-primed pumps.

 Pump Priming: Centrifugal vs Positive Displacement Pumps

-Normally, Centrifugal pumps need priming and Positive Displacement Pumps (Rotary Pumps, Reciprocating Pumps) does not require priming.
-However, for the first time operation all pumps need priming to avoid overheating and failure by dry running condition.
+Normally, Centrifugal pumps need priming and Positive Displacement Pumps (Rotary Pumps, Reciprocating Pumps) do not require priming.
+However, for the first-time operation, all pumps need priming to avoid overheating and failure in dry running conditions.

 On the other hand, all positive displacement pumps use close-tolerance parts to prevent fluid from returning from the discharge to the suction side.
 Hence, a positive displacement pump is capable of venting air from its suction line to some extent.